Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • Has carried forward losses or losses to be carried forward under any head of income.

-• Possesses total income of more than ₹50 lakhs.
+• Possesses a total income of more than ₹50 lakhs.

 Please note that ITR-4 is an optional, not mandatory form meant for eligible taxpayers who opt for simplified assessment under the presumptive taxation scheme.

-Key Income Tax Forms: Purpose, Providers & ITR Form for Business Person
+Other Key Income Tax Forms for Business Persons

 FormProvided/Submitted byPurposeDetails Included